Myesha-Mahazabeen/Scam-Guards/README.md

-**Najia Jahan**: Responsible for Logistic Regression model implementation.
+**Najia Jahan**: Responsible for Logistic Regression model implementation

 ## Report Contributions
 Here is a breakdown of the report's content, highlighting contributions from each team member.